-New Jersey child support guidelines explained
+New Jersey Child Support Guidelines explained

 When does child support end?

 In New Jersey, there is no fixed age when child support automatically ends.
 It could last past 19, through college, and sometimes even beyond that.
 When a parent believes that their child is financially independent, they will file papers with the court declaring their child emancipated and a judge will decide on the matter.
 The judge’s ruling is law and parents will have to abide by the order.
 For the most part, children are emancipated upon graduation from high school when they do not pursue higher education and have the ability to be employed.
 Those who attend college or trade school after high school are not considered emancipated until after they complete their education.
 Each situation is different and the legal question of emancipation is fact-sensitive.

 Contact a firm to protect your interests

-At the law office of Paris.
+At Paris.
 P. Eliades Law Firm, LLC, we understand that child support is a complicated process.
 Our diligent attorneys are ready to guide you through a court-ordered child support case and see that your rights and interests are protected.
 Don’t allow inaction to dictate a child support structure that is not fair to you or your family.
 Contact Paris P. Eliades Law Firm, LLC for the effective representation you deserve.